Bruno Grollo: Grollo Tower

-Cyclone Tracy Restoration
+Cyclone Tracy restoration

 On Christmas Day in 1974, Cyclone Tracy destroyed more than 70 percent of Darwin’s buildings, including 80 percent of its houses; this led to the Northern Territory Government signing a contract with the Grollo Group to help with restorations.
 Both Rino and Bruno were involved in the restoration of the cyclone-torn city, building 400 cyclone-proof houses with various designs for the government.
-This contract substantially grew their business and by the 1980s, Grocon had a total workforce of over 1000 employees.
+This contract substantially grew their business and by the 1980s, Grocon had a total workforce of over 1,000 employees.

-Voluntary Administration
+Voluntary administration

-In 2020, following public disputes with Infrastructure New South Wales, Grocon announced that it and 86 of its subsidiaries have entered Voluntary Administration.
+In 2020, following public disputes with Infrastructure NSW, Grocon announced that it and 86 of its subsidiaries had been placed in voluntary administration.
 The Grocon predicament began in November 2020 when Daniel Grollo experienced troubles with the latest Grocon projects, in Barangaroo, Sydney and inner-city Melbourne.

-In January 2018, Grocon was awarded construction rights for a project in Central Barangaroo, Sydney as a deal with Aqualand and Scentre Group.
-In 2019, during a court battle with Dexas over a $28 million lease claim they put 2 subsidiaries into voluntary administration.
-In 2020, during the Covid-19 Pandemic, their only Melbourne based project consisting of a $111 million office development stopped construction, with subcontractors, employees and creditors said to be owed more than $100 million.
+In January 2018, Grocon was awarded construction rights for a project in Central Barangaroo, Sydney, as a deal with Aqualand and Scentre Group.
+In 2019, during a court battle with Dexus over a $28 million lease claim, they put two subsidiaries into voluntary administration.
+In 2020, during the COVID-19 pandemic, Grocon's only Melbourne-based project, consisting of a $111 million office development, stopped construction, with subcontractors, employees, and creditors said to be owed more than $100 million.

-Grocon is suing the NSW Government, claiming they lost $270 million during the sale of the Barangaroo Central project to Aqualand for $73 million in 2020, and it is due to be seen in the New South Wales Supreme Court in 2022.
+Grocon is suing the Government of New South Wales, claiming they lost $270 million during the sale of the Barangaroo Central project to Aqualand for $73 million in 2020, and it is due to be seen in the Supreme Court of New South Wales in 2022.